taylorjg/Monads/README.md

 ### Maybe

 The following Maybe methods exist but are not yet covered by the examples below.
-The Haskell function names are show in parentheses.
+The Haskell function names are shown in parentheses.

 * FromMaybe (fromMaybe)
 * ToEnumerable (maybeToList)